abhinav/git-spice/doc/includes/cli-reference.md

 use --draft/--no-draft to change its draft status.
 Without the flag, the draft status is not changed.

-Use --no-publish to push the branch without creating a Change Request.
+Use --no-publish to push branches without creating CRs.
+This has no effect if a branch already has an open CR.
+Use --update-only to only update branches with existing CRs, and skip those that would create new CRs.

 Use --nav-comment=false to disable navigation comments in CRs, or --nav-comment=multiple to post those comments only if there are multiple CRs in the stack.